-Weatherproof means that your camera will be able to withstand exposure to weather without deterioration, so your camera could handle wind, rain and snow without being damaged.
-Whereas waterproof would mean that your camera isn’t going to break if submerged in water; no water will get in to the components to destroy them.
-A consideration will therefore need to be the weather conditions where you live when selecting the best security camera for you.
-If you live in Scotland for example, which gets a lot of snow; it would probably be worth getting a weatherproof camera.
-But if you live on the South Coast of England where snow is a remote possibility, you could probably manage with a waterproof camera.
+Weatherproof means that your camera will be able to withstand exposure to weather without deterioration, so your camera could handle wind, rain, and snow without being damaged.
+Whereas waterproof means that your camera isn’t going to break if it’s submerged in water; no water will get in to the components to destroy them.

 How much of your property do you need on camera?

 A camera’s viewing angle will determine how much space the camera will cover.
 A camera with a wider angle will mean you need fewer cameras.
-You also need to think about the size of your property and how much you want in view, this will determine how many cameras you will need to buy or how wide the camera angle will need to be
+You will also need to think about the size of your property and how much you want in view; this will determine how many cameras you will need to buy or how wide the camera angle will need to be.

 How clear do you want the picture to be?

-You need to think about what kind of video you want from your surveillance camera.
+You need to think about what kind of video you want from your outdoor security camera.
 The higher resolution the camera has, the better the picture quality will be.
-For a good quality image you need at least 1080p, or even higher if you want crystal clear images.
+For a good quality image, you need at least 1080p, or even higher if you want crystal clear images.
 It depends if you are going to be studying the footage every day, or only if there is an issue.